Why this course?

 Students from England, Wales & Northern Ireland

-We have a generous package of bursaries on offer for students from England, Northern Ireland and Wales
+We have a generous package of bursaries on offer for students from England, Northern Ireland and Wales:

 You don’t need to make a separate application for these.
 When your place is confirmed at Strathclyde, we’ll assess your eligibility.
+Take a look at our scholarships search for funding opportunities.

-International Students (Non UK, EEA)
+International Students

 We have a number of scholarships available to international students.
 Take a look at our scholarship search to find out more.